 However, he was still uncomfortable with the dynamic of the band as he had been previously, stating “sometimes it felt like a cloud coming down – a very ominous feeling.”
 He was particularly concerned at a gig in Annecy, France where he claimed someone was trying to perform an exorcism of the band’s music while on stage, and had to be helped back to the dressing room, feeling very shaken.

 Throughout the 1980s and early 1990s Potter continued to record – he released nine solo albums – and do session work with Hammill and others, including Jeff Beck and Chuck Berry.
-In those days he was On tour with Peter Hammill, including being the bassist for the K-Group (from 1981–1985), and with the Tigers (in 1980) and Duncan Browne (in 1984).
+In those days he was On tour with Peter Hammill, while also being the bassist for the K-Group (from 1981–1985), the Tigers (in 1980) and Duncan Browne (in 1984).

 All Potter’s solo albums were published and remastered in 2009.

-During the last two years of his life, Potter suffered from Pick’s disease, a dementia like illness.
+During the last two years of his life, Nic Potter suffered from Pick’s disease, a dementia like illness.
 In January 2013, Potter was admitted to hospital suffering from pneumonia.
 He died there in the later hours of 16 January, 2013.